beibei0611/webSciworkshop21/index.md

 Insights from evolutionary and cognitive approaches hold promise for the future of machine intelligence ([Smart, 2017](http://paulsmart.cognosys.co.uk/pubs/2017/Machine%20Intelligence%20and%20the%20Social%20Web.pdf?LMCL=ND9E1e)), presenting challenges and opportunities to engineer infrastructures that support the accumulated knowledge and interactions of humankind ([Hendler, 2010](https://www.sciencedirect.com/science/article/pii/S0004370209001404)).
 Data sharing is central to this process, entailing additional matters of legal and ethical best practice for the structures that evolve through human data ([Wilson et al, 2016](https://dl.acm.org/doi/pdf/10.1145/2911187.2914579)).

+This interdisciplinary workshop will bring together a panel of pioneering experts who study Web evolution through the lenses of anthropology, philosophy, cognitive science and computer science.
+Our aim is to establish collaboration and increase the visibility of evolutionary approaches in Web Science.

 ### Workshop organisers:
 [Maria Priestley](https://www.ecs.soton.ac.uk/people/mp5g15), University of Southampton